chinkes5/azure-test01/README.md

    - You can read the `<storage_account_access_key>` and set it as an environment variable with this: `$env:ARM_ACCESS_KEY = $(az keyvault secret show --name TF-stateStorage --vault-name TF-stateStorage --query value -o tsv)`
    - When initalizing Terraform, use `-backend-config="access_key=$env:ARM_ACCESS_KEY"` option to pass in the `<storage_account_access_key>`

+## Step 1
+You will likely have to run the step 0.2 login stuff whenever you open this again.